Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

-Famous Thai bucket is a bucket filled with a bottle of liquor (vodka, whiskey, rum…), a can of Thai Red Bull called M150, a can of soda, lots of ice and several straws commonly served on Thai beach parties.
+A famous Thai bucket is filled with a bottle of liquor (vodka, whiskey, rum…), a can of Thai Red Bull called M150, a can of soda, lots of ice, and several straws commonly served on Thai beach parties.

 The most popular Thai buckets are sold during Full Moon Party on Haad Rin on Koh Phangan.

-The bordering area of three countries – Thailand, Laos, and Myanmar – is the area of untouched nature once called ‘the land of a million rice fields’.
-This the area of the lush jungle, beautiful rice paddies, and unique hill tribes villages.
+The bordering area of three countries (Thailand, Laos, and Myanmar) is the area of untouched nature once called ‘the land of a million rice fields’.
+This is the area of the lush jungle, beautiful rice paddies, and unique hill tribes and villages.

 Unfortunately, this part of Thailand is a former infamous worldwide drug trading zones supplying most of the world’s heroin from the 1960s to 1990s.

-19. EDUCATE YOURSELF IN THE HALL OF OPIUM MUSEUM
+19. LEARN ABOUT OPIUM IN THE HALL OF OPIUM MUSEUM

 The Hall of Opium is a world-class multimedia edutainment (educational and entertaining) museum in the Golden Triangle in Thailand.

-The museum educates visitors about opium and heroin, the origin of opium and the 5.000-year history of opium, poppy growing and opium-producing, the opium wars, illegal drug trading and trafficking, and impacts of drug abuse and addiction.
+The museum educates visitors about opium and heroin, the origin of opium and the 5.000-year history of opium, poppy growing, and opium-producing, the opium wars, illegal drug trading and trafficking, and the impacts of drug abuse and addiction.